dailydotdev/docs/docs/key-features/discussions.md

 To spice up the article page  we built into it some other awesome stuff like:
 * All the details about this article, including: title, publish date, reading time, tags, etc.
 * Table of contents
-* Suggsestied similar posts
+* Suggested similar posts
 * Featured discussions

 > 💡 *Pro tip 1:* clicking on a certain row in the [table of contents](https://app.daily.dev/posts/dfK6hCNTe) will open up the article on that specific title.

-> 💡 *Pro tip 2:* clicking on the number of upvtaed will display a [list of the users who upvoted the post or comment](https://app.daily.dev/posts/UmneP_B6O).
+> 💡 *Pro tip 2:* clicking on the number of upvoted will display a [list of the users who upvoted the post or comment](https://app.daily.dev/posts/UmneP_B6O).